gowriganesh-voonna/Agentic_AI/master-class/masterclass-gpt-fastapi-mongodb.md

 - **Embeddings**: Representing words, sentences or tokens (text ->Tokens -> Embeddings) in a high dimenisonal space.
 - **Vector Based Search**: Efficiently searching through embeddings using similarity metrics.
 - **Model** : A model like GPT is a powerful language processing system that understands and generates human-like text based on input.It uses billions of parameters trained on vast text data to predict the next word or sentence in a conversation.
+- **Language Model (LM)** : LM is a model that predicts the next word or token in a sequence based on the context of previous words.
+It helps machines understand and generate human-like text.
+- **Large Language Model (LLM)** : LLM is a type of language model trained on massive datasets with billions of parameters, capable of understanding, generating, and reasoning with natural language at a much deeper level.
 - **FastAPI**- FastAPI is a modern and high-performance Python web framework used to build APIs quickly and efficiently.
 - **Mongodb**- MongoDB is a popular, open-source, NoSQL database that stores data in JSON-like documents organized into collections.